-1991 The Pulse on Parks survey was distributed to every every Calgary household.
+ent Harry Boothman died.
+1991 The Pulse on Parks survey was distributed survey was distributed to every every Calgary household.

 1994 Council approved the Urban Park Master Plan.

 1994 Jim Allison stepped in as acting director for The City of Calgary Parks.